dkjonas/Wavin-AHC-9000-mqtt/README.md

 ```
 mosquitto_pub -u username -P password -t heat/floor/1/target_set -m 20.5
 ```
-where the number 1 in the above command is the thermostat you want to control and 20.5 is the target temperature in degree celcius.
+where the number 1 in the above command is the output you want to control and 20.5 is the target temperature in degree celcius.

 ### Integration with HomeAssistant
 If you have a working mqtt setup in [HomeAssistant](https://home-assistant.io/), all you need to do in order to control your heating from HomeAssistant, is to include the following in your `configuration.yaml`.
 Create an entry for each thermostat you want to control.
-Replace the number 0 in the topics with the id of the thermostat.
+Replace the number 0 in the topics with the id of the output.
 ```
 climate wavinAhc9000:
   - platform: mqtt